-As fascinating as my work was at UBC, after attending the first of four retreats of a leadership training program with my wife, I resigned.
+As fascinating as my work was at UBC, after attending a leadership training program with my wife, I resigned.

 Now it was time to do what I’d wanted to do so many years back when I learned blacksmithing from John Smith in Crawford Bay, B.C.